ScriptureExamined/NovawrightStudios/_posts/2026-03-01-resetting-momentum-on-project-echo.md

 - adjusting puzzle flow to improve player clarity
 - revisiting the Game Design Document to tighten scope

 While working on Project Echo, I’ve been reminded that most meaningful progress is invisible from the outside.

-It’s structural.

-It’s foundational.

-And it’s necessary.
+It’s structural, it’s foundational, and it’s necessary.

 ---